whaili/llm-d-inference-sim/README.md

     - `random`: returns a sentence chosen at random from a set of pre-defined sentences
 - `time-to-first-token`: the time to the first token (in milliseconds), optional, by default zero
 - `inter-token-latency`: the time to 'generate' each additional token (in milliseconds), optional, by default zero
+- `kv-cache-transfer-latency`: time for KV-cache transfer from a remote vLLM (in milliseconds), by default zero.
+Usually much shorter than `time-to-first-token`
 - `seed`: random seed for operations (if not set, current Unix time in nanoseconds is used)

 In addition, as we are using klog, the following parameters are available: